Emergency fire and medical protection, SDG&E planned outages top list of concerns

 Fire and power outage issues

-The County’s consolidation of fire resources led to dissolution of the Julian-Cuyamaca Fire Protection District and the County Fire Authority/Cal Fire taking over firefighting and medical responsibilities – a decision that has sparked controversy.
+The County’s consolidation of fire resources led to the recent dissolution of the all-volunteer Julian-Cuyamaca Fire Protection District, with the County Fire Authority/Cal Fire taking over firefighting and medical responsibilities – a decision that has sparked controversy.
 Though some residents have been vocal in opposing those actions, local residents were generally amiable throughout the event.

 Throughout the meeting, Jacob, along with East County Magazine’s editor Miriam Raftery, who operates the East County Wildfire and Emergency Alerts, updated the town hall audience on the progress of the Ramona “Sawday Fire” which spread to 97 acres.
 Several residents left the meeting as the fire progressed, when State Highway 78 was closed in both directions for several hours.